sourcegraph/about/handbook/engineering/code-intelligence/goals.md

     - Support Buck
     - Support Pants

-### Increase the number of languages that we support fully
+### Increase the number of fully supported languages

 **Problem:** Our first goal increases adoption _deeply_ at companies whose core stack aligns with the set of languages we fully support.
 Unfortunately, this says nothing about enterprise customers who are _partially_ supported or _unsupportable_ because we lack support for a common language.
 There will always be a large pool of untapped users we can reach by adding support for additional languages.